FatenElhariry/FatenElhariry.github.io/_posts/AWS/2022-11-26-AWS CloudPractitionerEssentials.md

     _Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).You want to start and stop the processing job without affecting the overall operations of your business.
 If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
 However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available.
 The unavailable capacity might delay the launch of your background processing job._
   - **Dedicated Hosts**
     are physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.
+##### Scaling
+  - **Dynamic scaling** responds to changing demand.
+  - **Predictive scaling** automatically schedules the right number of Amazon EC2 instances based on predicted demand.
+  ____
+  - **Elastic Load Balancing**
+    is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.

+    _A load balancer acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
+This means that as you add or remove Amazon EC2 instances in response to the amount of incoming traffic, these requests route to the load balancer first.
+Then, the requests spread across multiple resources that will handle them._
+    - **Low-demand period**
+    - **High-demand period**
+###### Messaging and queuing
+  it is like a buffer between applications to handle the communication between systems if the applications are directly communicated with each other this called **tightly coupled architecture/ monolithic application.** &rarr; a single component fails, in this case if one application has a failure it may cause failure to all other applications
+  - amazon simple queue service (SQS)
+    - send messages, store messages, and receive messages between software component at any volume (without missing)
+    - data that is contained in message it called payload it is protected untill delivery
+    - this realiable and easy to configure and used
+  - amazon simple notification service (SNS) it used a publish & subscribe model
+    - client can be other AWS services (Lambda function or any other service)
+    - can push notification to end user with mobile

+- **other computing service**
+  instead of setup and manage EC2 virtual machines(updates, ....)
+  - **serverless**
+    you cann't see or access the underlying infrastructure for the application (scaling, high avaliablity)
+    - **lambda function**
+      here you define a trigger and the service wait for the trigger the code will be automatically run in a managed environment
+      - it is designed for running code under 15mins it is not good for long running process
+    - **container orchestration tools**
+      - **amazone Elastic container service (amazone ECS)**
+      - **amazone Elastic kubernetes service (amazon EKS)** it works with docker where docker can run your application and any configuration you need container run in EC2 with isoluation
+      - **AWS Fargate** &rarr; instead of running docker in EC2 instance use to manage the underlying infrastructure for docker a serverless compute engine for containers.
+It works with both Amazon ECS and Amazon EKS. you do not need to provision or manage servers.
+AWS Fargate manages your server infrastructure for you.
+You can focus more on innovating and developing your applications, and you pay only for the resources that are required to run your containers.
+- **AWS Outposts**
+  is a family of fully managed solutions delivering AWS infrastructure and services to virtually any on-premises or edge location for a truly consistent hybrid experience.